Community Grants

 • Women's Crisis Services of Waterloo Region

-Note: Charitable organizations in brackets represent the fiscal partner working in partnership with the non-qualified donee.
+Note: Charitable organizations in brackets represent the charitable partner working in partnership with the non-qualified donee.